helloadaire/Adaire-Blocks/README.md

 - **Button Block** - Create customizable buttons with hover animations, multiple styles, and advanced styling options
 - **Call to Action Block** - Build powerful call-to-action sections with animated carousels and gradient backgrounds
 - **Container Block** - Create flexible layout containers with constrained/full-width options and responsive settings
-- **Counter Block** - Display animated counters that count up or down to a target number, with customizable prefixes, suffixes, and captions for showcasing statistics and achievements
 - **CTA Block** - Build call-to-action sections with animated carousels and gradient backgrounds
 - **Logos Block** - Display partner/client logos with customizable sliders, smooth animations, and responsive breakpoints
 - **Particles Block** - Add dynamic particle effects with scroll-controlled animations and customizable positioning